We offer additional therapies of massage and acupuncture. You can read more about these under the relevant heading below:

 - Relieves muscle fatigue to tired sore muscles

 - Relieves stiff joints therefore more beneficial for arthritis sufferers

 - Encourages sleep and therefore helps with insomnia

 - Relaxes the mind reducing anxiety & tension and the effects of stress

 - Very soothing and comforting, lifts the spirits on an emotional level and increasing positive feelings

 - Increases energy by invigorating all body systems therefore reducing fatigue after the energy in the body is spent held in a state of tension and strain

 Massage is one of the best-known antidotes for stress.
 Reducing stress gives you more energy, improves your outlook on life, and in the process reduces your likelihood of injury and illness.
 Massage can also relieve symptoms of conditions aggravated by anxiety, such as asthma or insomnia.

 Painful or tight muscles:

-Massage can relieve many types of muscle tightness, from a short-term muscle cramp to a habitually clenched jaw or tight shoulders.
+Massage can relieve many types of muscle tightness – from a short-term muscle cramp, to a habitually clenched jaw, or tight shoulders.
 Some massage techniques release tension directly by stretching, kneading, and compressing your muscles.
-Other techniques work indirectly by affecting your nervous system to allow your muscles to relax.
+Other techniques work indirectly, by affecting your nervous system which then allows your muscles to relax.